Robert Ritter von Greim: Interwar period

 By 1919, Greim had returned to Bavaria and rejoined his regiment (8th Bavarian Artillery) and was discharged from the Reichswehr on 31 March 1920 holding the rank of Hauptmann.
 He then enrolled in the Ludwig Maximilian University of Munich where he studied jurisprudence and rekindled his relationship with Rudolf Heß.
 Heß was also a student in Munich and a former pilot during World War I who had occasionally flown under the command of Greim while both their units were based at Gosselies.
 On 2 September 1920, Greim married Alice Wilhelmine Adelheid Braun, née Landauer.
 Alice was six years older than Greim and the widow of Leutnant Hanns Braun, a pilot in Greim's unit who was killed in action on 9 October 1918 and an Olympic medalist.
 On 1 July 1921, their mutual son Hubert was born.
 Alice had brought two daughters, Gisela and Sascha, into the marriage.
 Hubert would later marry Johann Raithel's daughter Anneliese.

 For 10 months, he ran the air postal station in Munich.
 This was the key turning point in his career, as in 1920 he flew the up-and-coming German army propaganda instructor Adolf Hitler to Berlin as an observer of the failed Kapp Putsch.
-Many other people from Hitler's years in Bavaria immediately after World War I also rose to prominence in the National Socialist era.
+Many other people from Hitler's years in Bavaria immediately after World War I also rose to prominence in the Nazi era.

-Upon his return to Germany, Greim took part in the 1923 putsch; as a convinced Nazi he "remained utterly committed to Hitler to the very end of the war".
+Upon his return to Germany, Greim took part in the 1923 putsch; as a convinced Nazi, he "remained utterly committed to Hitler to the very end of the war".

 In China

 In 1924, Greim, together with Richard Walter, Robert Heibert and Werner Charlottenburg, was recruited by the Chiang Kai-shek government to help build a Chinese air force in Canton initially led by Sun Yat-sen. Traveling by ship on the SS Trier, the pilots arrived in Hong Kong on 13 September.
 The Soviet Union had also sent military advisers to China, among them Vasily Blyukher and Konstantin Rokossovsky whom Greim befriended during his stay in China.
 Around the turn of the year 1925/26, his wife Alice and son Hubert joined Greim in Canton, making the journey on the SS Coblenz.

 In early April 1927, Greim and his family left Canton, taking the Trans–Siberian Railway via Harbin, Moscow and Warsaw, arriving in Munich on 1 May 1927.
 In Moscow, Greim failed to help a longtime school and war friend, Josef Römer, with establishing contact to the Soviets.
 Römer, who was a communist and member of the German resistance to Nazism, was later imprisoned in 1934 in the Dachau concentration camp.
-In 1939, Greim was instrumental in helping Römer released from prison.
+In 1939, Greim was instrumental in getting Römer released from prison.
 When Römer was again arrested and tried before the People's Court (Volksgerichtshof) on 19 June 1944, Greim was unable to help further, Römer was sentenced to death and executed on 25 September 1944.